nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 #### A.2.1 Problem Identification
 Problems faced by students that Finux aim to assist with.
-> * [Problem] Wastage of time due to connection/latency issues went accessing finance tracking website.
+> * [Problem] Wastage of time due to poor connection/latency issues when accessing finance tracking website.
-> * [Solution] Use a local based application.
+> * [Solution] Provide a non website dependent application.

 > * [Problem] Hassle to use different applications to keep track of various stuff.
 > * [Solution] Provide an integrated platform to record any expenses, loans, or saving.